ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 IPV6_GATEWAY gateway
 ```

+Save your changes to the config file and exit the editor.

-Once you have done this, reboot the network with the following command:
+Next, reboot the network with the following command:

 ```bash
 sudo systemctl restart networking.service